Skip to content

 Running and Debugging WebAssembly

-Hexana 0.9 ships full IDE run-configuration support for WebAssembly modules and experimental debugging via Wasmtime and WAMR.
-This page covers configuration, runtime selection, proposal detection, and the debugger.
+Hexana ships full IDE run-configuration support for WebAssembly modules and experimental debugging.
+As of 0.11 it can run and debug under five runtimes — Wasmtime, WAMR, GraalWasm, Node.js, and the browser.
+This page covers configuration, runtime selection, proposal detection, and the debuggers.

 Which runtimes does Hexana support?